-CHN supports providing safe, decent, affordable rental housing to low-income households, including households who are experiencing homelessness, through a full range of programs at the U.S. Department of Housing and Urban Development, the U.S. Department of Agriculture and elsewhere, to fund public housing, Housing Choice Vouchers, and homelessness assistance services.
+The Coalition on Human Needs supports providing safe, decent, affordable rental housing to low-income households, including households who are experiencing homelessness, through a full range of programs at the U.S. Department of Housing and Urban Development (HUD), the U.S. Department of Agriculture (USDA) and elsewhere, to fund public housing, Housing Choice Vouchers, and homelessness assistance services.
 CHN supports robust funding for all of these through annual appropriations and dedicated funding.